Clinical Studies

 Data from observational studies and clinical trials, which depend on volunteer participants, form the foundation of regulatory authorities’ decisions to approve new therapies for broader use.

-People considering enrollment in an Encoded study may evaluate their eligibility by speaking first with their physician.
+People considering enrolling their child in an Encoded study should evaluate eligibility by speaking with their child’s physician.

-An ongoing observational study of infants and children with SCN1A+ Dravet syndrome
+An observational study of infants and children with SCN1A+ Dravet syndrome

 More information on Clinical Studies